-The MMRTP Retreat has been held virtually for the 2020 and 2021 cohorts.
+The MMRTP Retreat will be held virtually for the 2022 cohort.
 In years past, our retreats have been in-person in Baltimore, Maryland.
 For successful applicants, most costs to attend the in-person retreat (transport, meals, hotel) are covered by the program.
 We focus on the Scholar's project and match Scholars with an experienced mixed methods investigator.

 We are no longer accepting applications for 2022.

-The deadline for submission is Friday, January 14, 2022 at 5pm Eastern Time.
-The MMRTP Retreat will be held in the Summer of 2021.
+The deadline for submission was Friday, January 14, 2022 at 5pm Eastern Time.
+The MMRTP Retreat will be held virtually June 21-24, 2022.
 Please check back closer to the date for more program updates.